 Revenue principally consists of sales to customers, and, to a lesser extent, license fees.
-SeeNote 15 for additional information regarding revenues.
+See Note 16 of our Consolidated Financial Statements for additional information regarding revenues.

 Accounts receivable allowances

 Management maintains allowances for uncollectible accounts and estimated losses resulting from the inability of our customers to make required payments.
 If the financial condition of our customers were to deteriorate, resulting in an impairment of their ability to make payments, additional allowances may be required.
 The allowance for uncollectible accounts is calculated based on the relative age and status of trade receivable balances.